grodansparadis/vscpl2drv-table/README.md

     description="Description of database" />
 ```

 This is the definition of a table.
-It defines the information for the table and what VSCP measuremeny event that should be collected.
+It defines the information for the table and what VSCP measurement event that should be collected.

 ##### enable